top of page

 What to Say to Kids About ICE

 If you're feeling unsure about how to talk to your child about ICE or immigration, you're not alone and you don’t have to figure it out by yourself.
-Based on expert-informed sources, we created a guide for parents and caregivers to help start honest, caring conversations that meet children where they are emotionally and developmentally.
-With gentle language and age-appropriate examples, this resource is here to help you comfort, empower, and protect children.
+Based on expert-informed sources, we created a guide with age-appropriate examples for parents and caregivers to help start honest, caring conversations that meet children where they are emotionally and developmentally.

 What to say to kids ICE.png